RaghaviPreeti/Cybersecurity-Learning-Journey/system-security/final-project/README.md

-# Final Project: Catflix Enterprise Network – System Security Deployment
+# Final Project: Enterprise Network – System Security Deployment

 ## Objective
-To design, configure, and secure a simulated enterprise network for a fictional client, “Catflix,” as part of a capstone project in System Security.
-The project includes setting up infrastructure, applying system hardening, managing domains, and implementing technical controls aligned with CIS Critical Security Controls - all within a closed virtual lab environment.
+To design, configure, and secure a simulated enterprise network as part of a capstone project in System Security.
+The project involved setting up core infrastructure, applying system hardening techniques, managing domains, and implementing technical controls aligned with CIS Critical Security Controls - all within a closed virtual lab environment.

 <div align="center">